mitre/saf/README.md

   OPTIONS
     -h, --help                   show CLI help
     -S, --useStigID              Use STIG IDs (<Group/Rule/Version>) instead of Group IDs (ex.
 'V-XXXXX') for InSpec Control IDs
-    -e, --disableCharacterEncodingHeader  Remove the "# encoding: UTF-8" comment at the top of each control -i, --input=input            (required) Path to the DISA STIG XCCDF file -l, --lineLength=lineLength  [default: 80] Characters between lines within InSpec controls -m, --metadata=metadata      Path to a JSON file with additional metadata for the inspec.yml file
+    -e, --encodingHeader         Add the "# encoding: UTF-8" comment at the top of each control -i, --input=input            (required) Path to the DISA STIG XCCDF file -l, --lineLength=lineLength  [default: 80] Characters between lines within InSpec controls -m, --metadata=metadata      Path to a JSON file with additional metadata for the inspec.yml file